 I have a green card, but I lost my job last year and haven't been able to pay my court-ordered child support since then.
 Sometimes I do odd jobs, and then pay my ex-wife what I can.
 What will happen if I apply for U.S. citizenship?
 I see that Form N-400 asks whether I have failed to support my dependents or pay alimony.

 If you have "refused" to pay court-ordered child support, or "willfully failed" to do so, you are barred from receiving U.S. citizenship on moral character grounds and should consult with a lawyer before applying.
 (See the government regulations at 8 C.F.R. § 316.10.)
+Even if there wasn't a court order, or even if your children are overseas, the USCIS offer can look into the matter and decide on a discretionary basis that failure to support your children indicates a lack of good moral character.

-However, the language of these regulations refers to situations where the applicant was acting intentionally in not paying child support.
+However, the language of the USCIS regulations refers to situations where the applicant was acting intentionally in not paying child support.
 The implication is that the person could have done so, but wouldn't.
 That leaves room to show (ideally with the help of an experienced immigration lawyer) that you didn't really "refuse" or "willfully fail" to pay, but simply could not pay, for reasons beyond your control.

 Showing that you made diligent, sincere efforts to support your children will increase your chances at approval for U.S. citizenship.
 For example, perhaps your ex-wife would be willing to sign a statement explaining your good-faith efforts to pay when possible, and detailing other special efforts you've made to ensure that your children are well-cared for.